Dubai's fresh water was ideal for Ship's Boilers.

 By 1971 the Damaged Goods Shed was an "Aladdin's Cave" of valuable items such as fur coats, medicines, leather goods, children's toys, machinery parts.
 These were sold off at a "onetime" auction prior to closure of the wharves in 1972.

-Merchants collected their cargoes from the Customs Area for temporary storage in their nearby “Godowns” or Warehouses.
+Merchants collected their cargoes from the Creek Customs Area for temporary storage in their nearby “Godowns” or Warehouses.
 Generally these cargoes were sold for export and transported from Dubaiside to the Deiraside Dhow Wharves for overseas shipment.
 Opening of the Al Maktoum Bridge in 1963 made transportation between Dubaiside and Deiraside easier and contributed significantly to Dubai's growth as a Trading Centre.

 Port Rashid's informal opening in November 1970 began to remove the need for the Dubaiside Cargo Wharves.
 Ocean Liners could now berth in Port Rashid to easily discharge their cargoes.